Contrast-Security-OSS/docs/content/installation/net/usage/InstrumentationNetAgent.md

 tags: "configuration microsoft source code agent installation .Net" -->

-## Source Code Information

-In the .NET framework, an application's compiled code is generally contained in *.DLL* files, while debug information is contained in *.PDB* files.
+A .NET framework application's compiled code is generally contained in *.DLL* files, while debug information is contained in *.PDB* files.
 These .PDB files contain symbol information that Contrast can use to tie stack trace frames to specific lines of code.

 By default, the Debug build of web applications includes *.PDB* files, but the Release build doesn't.
 However, most deployments of web applications use the Release build because deploying the Debug build can introduce some unnecessary risks.
 It's possible to include *.PDB* files in the Release build of a web application by changing a project setting.